gcrnet/docs/standards/account-naming.md

 ### User Accounts

-All gcrNet user objects will be in the format of: (first name).(last name)##@gcrnet.org where first and last name are strings and ## is an optional numerical increment.
+All gcrNet user objects will be in the format of: (first initial)(last name)##@gcrnet.org where first and last name are strings and ## is an optional numerical increment.
+Usersnames are limited to 12 characters.

 For example:

-* user John Doe would have the username of john.doe@gcrnet.org
+* user John Doe would have the username of jdoe@gcrnet.org
-* A 2nd user named John Doe, the 2nd username would be john.doe2@gcrnet.org.
+* A 2nd user named John Doe, the 2nd username would be jdoe2@gcrnet.org.

 ### Groups

-All gcrNet group objects will be in the format of: g-(name) where name is a descriptive string.
+All gcrNet group objects are comprised of a descriptive all lowercase string with no spaces.
 Multiple word are separated by the '-' character  For example:

-* group 'Technical Team' would have the group name of g-technical-team
+* group 'gcrNet Technical Team' would have the group name of gcrnet-technical-team or technical-team where gcrNet is implied.

 ### Service Accounts